The more I make creative expression part of my life and develop skills around it, the more useful it becomes for managing my mental health.

 Since my father gave me my first camera when I was six, capturing beautiful images of the world around me brings me joy.
 When I became unwell, felt my life lacked meaning and photography propped me up for a while.

 I was studying to become an English poetry professor until experiencing a psychotic episode and a diagnosis of schizo-affective disorder impacted my life.
 I continued to win awards with my studies but felt unhappy and wasn’t functioning well.

-Once I graduated, I got my hands dirty working at my uncle’s vineyard while photographic farm equipment.
+Once I graduated, I got my hands dirty working at my uncle’s vineyard while photographing farm equipment.
 I later moved to Wollongong, then Dapto, and was admitted to hospital three times.
 On my second, voluntary admission, I heard about Flourish Australia and took the initiative to check out their drop-in centre.
-Getting out of the house to go there helps me to overcome feelings of paranoia and I receive verbal support for managing obsessive compulsive behaviour.
-NDIS funding has been a game changer.
+Getting out of the house to go there helps me to overcome feelings of paranoia and I receive verbal support for managing obsessive-compulsive behaviour.
+NDIS funding has been a game-changer.
 I use it for art and exercise therapies, as well as having my lawns mowed and my house cleaned.

 I’ve created “The Portrait Chair”, where I photograph people who come through the centre.
 Even those who feel uncertain about having their photo taken, tend to be pleasantly surprised with the results.
 I let them be themselves, and capture their individual mannerisms, as famous photographer Annie Lebovitz does, so the image feels natural.
 One woman who struggled with body image issues dreaded posing for the camera but told me she enjoyed the experience and loved her picture, which made it seem so worthwhile.